 All solid relationships are built on trust and open communication.
 This requires sincere and constant ongoing communicative efforts.
 The education and sharing between a home for end-of-life care and a hospice agency is paramount to the resident’s well-being and experience.

 Quality of care and its timely deliverance for our resident will always be our first priority.
-Our role “as an extension of family” will be to advocate passionately for our resident for whatever their need.
-We will be fully compliant within the guidelines of medication management and be able to respond quickly to changing comfort needs.
+Our role “as an extension of family” is to advocate passionately for our resident for whatever their need.
+We are fully compliant within the guidelines of medication management and able to respond quickly to changing comfort needs.

 We will welcome all people regardless of economic status, ethnicity, race, or religion who would like to be cared for in our home.
 However, each admission is determined by the person with “the most need and the least options”, as well as the level of care required, safety concerns, and bed availability.
-Each person must meet the criteria for hospice services AND be under the care of a hospice provider, and have a prognosis of around three months or less.
+Each person must meet the criteria for hospice services, be under the care of a hospice provider, and have a prognosis of around three months or less.

 A person can self-refer, or referrals can come from a family member, friend, a physician’s office, a hospice agency, one of our hospitals, other healthcare facilities, clergy, or social service organizations.
 A referral and admission to our home can even come from another state if a family wishes to move their loved one closer to them in York.

 There will always be open visitation with the option of utilizing overnight accommodations.
-A sofa or recliner will be in each resident’s room.
+There is a recliner in each resident’s room.
 Helping to meet the needs of the family is part of the work we do.
 The family will be encouraged to visit and can participate in some aspects of care giving if they so desire.
 Families will find mutual support and connection with one another, if desired.
 This interdependent loving social environment (community) has great merit and is signature to our care model.